 - a) The Group is engaged in certain litigation proceedings in the United Arab Emirates, involving claims by and against it, mainly in respect of certain sale and financing transactions.
-The Group is defending these cases and based on legal counsel advice received believes it is less than probable that such actions taken by counter parties would succeed, except for cases against which a provision of AED 5 million has been made in the consolidated financial statements. - b) At year end, the Group has a contingent liability for proposed Directors' remunerations of AED 4.74 million (31 December 2013: AED 3.24 million).
-Directors' remunerations are governed by UAE Federal Law No (8) of 1984, as amended (Article 118) and are subject to approval at the Annual General Meeting (AGM).
-Amlak has not called for an AGM since suspension of trading of the Company's shares in Dubai Financial Market.
+The Group is defending these cases and based on legal counsel advice received believes it is less than probable that such actions taken by counter parties would succeed, except for cases against which a provision of AED 12 million has been made in the consolidated financial statements. - At year end, the Group has a contingent liability for proposed Directors' remuneration of AED 7.86 million (31 December 2014: AED 4.74 million).
+Directors' remuneration are governed by UAE Federal Law No (2) of 2015, and are subject to approval at the Annual General Meeting (AGM). - c) During the current year, the Group has paid Directors' sitting fees amounting to AED 860 thousand (31 December 2014: AED 1.16 million).
+The Directors' sitting fees will be adjusted against the Directors' remuneration once it is approved by the AGM.